The Pacific War Online Encyclopedia

 262 kg Torpex

 The Mark 13 was the standard aircraft torpedo throughout the war.
+It was developed in 1936 and entered service two years later.
 Compared with the aircraft torpedoes of other powers, such as the Japanese Type 91, the Mark 13 was short, fat, slow, and long-ranged.
-It was also initially highly unreliable, requiring a drop at 50 feet (15m) at 110 knots.
+It was also initially highly unreliable, requiring a drop at 50 feet (15m) at 110 knots and still often malfunctioning.